 A woodland walk at the Vyne

-The brown trail takes about 40 minutes at a leisurely pace, but you could extend this if you want a longer walk.
-It’s also an ideal place for dog walking.
+The brown trail typically takes around 40 minutes at a leisurely pace but can be extended for a longer walk.
+The woodland trails are also popular for dog walking.

 The Wetlands at the Vyne

-Our woodland walk led us back past the park to a lakeside gate which leads to the house.
-The path follows a zigzag walkway to a bird hide.
-It continues down to the water meadow, overlooking the wetlands.
+The woodland walk leads back past the park to a lakeside gate, which provides access to the house.
+From there, a zigzag path takes you to a bird hide before continuing down to the water meadow overlooking the wetlands.

-The wetlands at the Vyne attract a wide diversity of wildlife, including birds and some water voles.
-Unfortunately, we didn’t spot anything other than the swans and ducks on the lake in front of the house.
+The wetlands at The Vyne support a diverse range of wildlife, including various bird species and water voles.
+You’ll also see a lot of ducks and swans on the water in front of the house.

 The Lake